-The trading market for our common stock depends in part on the research and reports that securities or industry analysts publish about us or our business.
-If one or more research analysts downgrades our stock or publishes misleading or unfavorable research about our business, our stock price would likely decline.
+The trading market for our common stock will depend in part on the research and reports that securities or industry analysts publish about us or our business.
+We do not currently have, and may not obtain or sustain, research coverage for our common stock.
+If there is no research coverage of our common stock, the trading price for our common stock may be negatively impacted.
+In the event we obtain research coverage for our common stock, if one or more of the analysts downgrades our stock or publishes misleading or unfavorable research about our business, our stock price would likely decline.
 If one or more of the analysts ceases coverage of our common stock or fails to publish reports on us regularly, demand for our common stock could decrease, which could cause our common stock price or trading volume to decline.